Highlights in the Life of Gordon B. Hinckley

 “In that old home we knew that our father loved our mother.
 That was another of the great lessons of my boyhood.
 I have no recollection of ever hearing him speak unkindly to her or of her.
 He encouraged her in her individual Church activities and in neighborhood and civic responsibilities.
 She had much of native talent, and he encouraged her to use it.
 Her comfort was his constant concern.
-We looked upon them as equals, companions who worked together and loved and appreciated one another as they loved us” (in Conference Report, Apr.
-1993, 71–72; or Ensign, May 1993, 54).
+We looked upon them as equals, companions who worked together and loved and appreciated one another as they loved us” (“Some Lessons I Learned as a Boy,” 54).

 “Ada had been an exceptional student, and she expected the same of her children.
 For years Gordon treasured a small Webster’s Handy Dictionary that carried the inscription, ‘Ada Bitner Reward for Excellence, 1889.’
 Books and education were important to Bryant as well, and he had converted one of the large rooms in their home to a library that could be closed off for studying.
 Its bookshelves were filled with more than a thousand volumes” (Dew, Go Forward with Faith, 30).